playcanvas/developer.playcanvas.com/content/tutorials/beginner/basic-cameras.md

 ### `fov`

 The field of view of a camera determines how much of the scene the camera shows.
-It is measured in degrees (°) so the default value of 45° means that the top edge of the view to the bottom edge of the view form an arc of 45° from the position of the camera
+It is measured in degrees (&deg;) so the default value of 45° means that the top edge of the view to the bottom edge of the view form an arc of 45&deg; from the position of the camera

 ![Field of view](/images/platform/field_of_view.png)